 Next, begin to add decorations to the inner part of the tree closest to the tree trunk.
 Wrap foiled garland around the inner part of the tree from the bottom to the top.

-Accentuate the inside of the tree with some icicle lights too.
+Accentuate the inside of the tree with some icicle lights too for a cool effect!

 Step #4 How to Decorate a Christmas Tree with Ribbon